 One of the biggest problems in bear country is you are supposed to cook and eat away from your tent area so there is no food residue.
 Unfortunately, eating in the tent gives some respite from those flying leeches.
 Let’s see: eaten by a bear or eaten by blood suckers.
 I guess it is not much of a choice, huh?

 Well, I gotta get going.
 Need to eat dinner and get my stuff packed so we can get on the road after a good night’s sleep.
+Another good night in the sack will certainly be welcome to this tired old body; I am still feeling somewhat bushed even after a day and a half in Coldfoot.
 Communications will be limited (non existent) until Fairbanks, sooooo, take care . . . . . until we talk again . . . . .